iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 #### (Design) Class diagram

 What is the difference inbetween class diagram and design class diagram?
-- The design class diagram comes before class diagram
+- Design class diagram (core process 4) comes before class diagram
-- The design class only cares about top down class relationships, whereas class diagram describes class details
+- Design class diagram require no class attributes, as it only cares about global scope class relationships

 All the classes in the Design Class Diagram are used to define the database tables
 - False, they define objects